Page cover

 This section states the purpose of the guide, provides details about the author, and references any external sources utilized.

-This section states the purpose of the guide, provides details about the author, and references any external sources utilized.
-This study helper provides solutions for exercises from the book Introduction to Analysis of Algorithms, Second Edition considering errata reported on the book's website.
+This study helper provides solutions for exercises from the book Introduction to Analysis of Algorithms, Second Editionarrow-up-right considering errataarrow-up-right reported on the book's website.

 This publication provides self-learners with solved items from the book.
 It aims to address the absence of instructor-based experience.
 Serving as a companion to the main book, it expands on the content by offering extra background information and complementary perspectives useful in solving exercises/problems and developing practical applications.
-Many dedicated competitive programming and interview preparation sites have problems similar to those in the main book.
-In these situations, solutions to those external problems will be also given.
 Exercises and problems are quintessential for successfully mastering the topic of the book.
 Therefore, none of them should be skipped.

 About me